 The following is taken from the January 1938 edition of the Piping and Dancing Journal.
 It evokes much of the spirit of the times, less than 18 months before the outbreak of WW2.
 We wonder what happened to the pipes mentioned below and which must still be in circulation with the P/M’s set easily identifiable from the silver plate inscription mentioned.

 If any reader has any further information, or is able the trace the pipes, from the records of the regiment we’d be delighted to hear from you.
-The picture shows the band on parade with HM The Queen taking the salute.

 The London Scottish Regiment came into being as a volunteer unit in 1859 as the 7th Middlesex Rifle Volunteers and very soon Scotsmen in London rallied to the call for recruits.
 In its early days drills were conducted in the Great Hall of Westminster, while the humble headquarters were at Adam Street, Adelphi, with room for practising bagpipes, drums, and bugles, and physical exercise, down in the depths below the street level.